Results from the Baksan Experiment on Sterile Transitions (BEST)

 The possibility of the existence of light sterile neutrinos ($\nu_s$) is presently a major field of inquiry.
 The literature on this topic is extensive but has been summarized well in a number of recent reviews~\cite{abazajian2012light,Gariazzo2015,Giunti2019,Boser2020,Diaz2020,seo2020review,dasgupta2021sterile}.
 Much of the evidence for $\nu_s$'s comes from oscillation experiments that search for the conversion of an active neutrino into a sterile state.

 The SAGE~\cite{Abdurashitov2009PRC} and GALLEX~\cite{Kaether2010} radiochemical experiments detected neutrinos from the Sun through the charged-current reaction \nuc{71}{Ga}($\nu_e$,e$^-$)\nuc{71}{Ge}.
-The method exposed a large mass of Ga metal (30-50 t) to the Sun for about a month and then chemically extracted the radioactive \nuc{71}{Ge} atoms ($\tau_{1/2}$=(11.43$\pm$0.03)~d~\cite{Hampel1985}), mixed the Ge with a proportional counter gas, and counted the decaying \nuc{71}{Ge} in a low-background system.
+The SAGE method (GALLEX) exposed a large mass of Ga metal, 30-50 t, (GaCl$_3$-HCl solution, 30.3 t Ga) to the Sun for about a month and then chemically extracted the radioactive \nuc{71}{Ge} atoms ($\tau_{1/2}$=(11.43$\pm$0.03)~d~\cite{Hampel1985}), mixed the Ge with a proportional counter gas, and counted the decaying \nuc{71}{Ge} in a low-background system.
 Both collaborations followed up the solar neutrino studies with strong radioactive electron-capture sources to confirm their sensitivity to interactions with $\nu_e$ from the Sun.
-These experiments, using \nuc{51}{Cr}~\cite{Abdurashitov1999,gallex1998cr51} and \nuc{37}{Ar}~\cite{Abdurashitov2006} placed at the center of their Ga targets, found a \nuc{71}{Ge} production rate of about 87\% of that expected~\cite{Abdurashitov2006}.
+These experiments, using \nuc{51}{Cr}~\cite{Abdurashitov1999,gallex1998cr51} and \nuc{37}{Ar}~\cite{Abdurashitov2006} placed at the center of their Ga targets, found a \nuc{71}{Ge} production rate of 0.87$\pm$0.05 of that expected~\cite{Abdurashitov2009PRC}.
 This led to extensive studies of the cross section~\cite{Barinov2018,Frekers2011,Frekers2013,Frekers2015,Semenov2020}, the extraction efficiency, and counting efficiencies~\cite{gallex1998cr51,Abdurashitov2002} by both collaborations and a number of outside interested groups~\cite{Kaether2010,Giunti2012,Kostensalo2019}.
 This discrepancy between the expected and measured rates defines the \textit{gallium anomaly} and has been interpreted in the context of $\nu_e \rightarrow \nu_s$ oscillations~\cite{LAVEDER2007344}.
 Although the statistical evidence for a deviation from expectation is modest, about 2-3$\sigma$, it has persisted motivating the need for further investigation.
 Furthermore, given the simplicity of the electron-capture neutrino energy spectrum and the well-known cross section ($\sigma$) at these low energies, this is an effective technique to search for $\nu_s$'s.
+There have been numerous searches for $\nu_s$ sensitive to the Ga anomaly parameter range.
+We present a summary in the bottom panel of Fig.~\ref{fig:exclusion}.

+The use of an electron capture $\nu_e$ source is a powerful technique to search for $\nu$ oscillations.
+The $\nu_e$ spectrum from \nuc{51}{Cr} is simple, being comprised of a dominant component near 750~keV and a sub-dominant component near 430~keV.
+It is a well-understood spectrum relying on well-known nuclear and atomic physics parameters.
+The \nuc{51}{Cr} isotope (27.704$\pm$0.004~d) emits $\nu_e$'s at four energies; 747~keV (81.63\%), 427~keV (8.95\%), 752~keV (8.49\%) and 432~keV (0.93\%).